horserosemilkshake/CS6290-Group-8-Project/README.md

 - Real-tool responses now carry `tool_audit` metadata in `tx_plan`, including source, endpoint, latency, and fallback reason.
 - `TxPlan` now includes `slippage_bounds`, `quote_validity`, and `wallet_handoff`, so demos can show quote freshness and explicit owner-action pause.
 - For a stable presentation, keep the main benchmark on `REAL_TOOLS=false` and use `scripts/run_real_tools_smoke.py` as the live external-integration check.
+- For the final live demo, prefer `Sepolia` first and keep `Anvil local` ready as a fallback.

 ## Key Paths